ashleylovespizza/brownphone/README.md

 ## Things To Know...

+- All the good stuff is in raspi/touchtone.js

 - to SSH into the raspberry pi, find its IP address. username is pi, password is raspberry
 - To run things on the pi:
 ```